MYavuzYAGIS/AssemblyNotes/Life Of Binaries/Lifenotes.md

 - **<span style="color:red;font-size:15px">.text</span>**

-  Code which should neve be paged out of memory to disk
+  Code which should never be paged out of memory to disk.
+This is where the actual code goes.
+  Especially in windowns kernel, some code can be load onto memeory or etc, but .text one is always non-pageable, it never is paged to disk.

+  it always stays on memory

 - **<span style="color:red;font-size:15px">.data</span>**

-    read/write data(globals)
+    read/write data(globals).
+So for example some code resides in stack, like local variable etc. (in linux this is .rodata) these are strings, global variables that can be used in different places.

 - **<span style="color:red;font-size:15px">.rdata</span>**

     read-only data(strings)